 Our leadership comprises a team of pre-eminent researchers and scholars led by Professor Ben Eggleton.
 Our mission is to transform our economy, society and everyday life through multidisciplinary research in nanoscale science and technology.

 We aim to be globally trusted and recognised experts in nanoscience and technolgy.
 We are working towards achieving this by enabling and facilitating activities and translational outcomes that would not be possible through our existing university structures.

-The Sydney Nano Executive Committee, chaired by the Director, Ben Eggleton, comprises four Deputy Directors, who work as a team to affect our academic, strategic and financial goals.
+The Sydney Nano Executive Committee, chaired by the Director, Ben Eggleton, comprises the Chief Operating Officer and five Deputy Directors, who work as a team to affect our academic, strategic and financial goals.

 Dr Gunther Schmidt has over 20 years of international leadership and executive management experience in the business-to-business (B2B) and consultancy environment in a wide range of industry segments.
 He is a Graduate of the Australian Institute of Company Directors.
 Gunther has a recognised expertise for the development of business innovation and driving operational excellence projects.

 Dr Schmidt also has an academic background holding a Masters degree in Chemistry and a PhD (summa cum laude) in Materials Science from the University of Hamburg, Germany.
 He was a post-doctoral research fellow at the Ian Wark Research Institute, University of South Australia and the Museum of National History, Stockholm, Sweden.